dapr/quickstarts/hello-kubernetes/README.md

 > Note: This assumes that the external IP is available in the `NODE_APP` environment variable from the previous step.
 Minikube users cannot see the external IP.
 Instead, you can use `minikube service [service_name]` to access loadbalancer without external IP.
 Then export it to an environment variable.

 Here you can see that two ports are displayed.
 Both the ports have been injected when Dapr was enabled for this app.
-Additionally, in this sample the HTTP Port is used for further communication with the Dapr sidecar.
+Additionally, in this quickstart the HTTP Port is used for further communication with the Dapr sidecar.

 ## Step 5 - Deploy the Python App with the Dapr Sidecar
 Next, let's take a quick look at our python app.
-Navigate to the python app in the kubernetes sample: `cd samples/2.hello-kubernetes/python` and open `app.py`.
+Navigate to the python app in the kubernetes quickstart: `cd quickstarts/hello-kubernetes/python` and open `app.py`.

 At a quick glance, this is a basic python app that posts JSON messages to `localhost:3500`, which is the default listening port for Dapr.
 We invoke our Node.js application's `neworder` endpoint by posting to `v1.0/invoke/nodeapp/method/neworder`.
 Our message contains some `data` with an orderId that increments once per second: